Getting Started with Mycelia

 # assembly = Mycelia.assemble_with_graph_framework("test_reads.fastq")

-# Assembly evaluation functions are planned but not yet implemented
+# Assembly evaluation functions are planned but not yet implemented6.
+Comparative Analysis (Experimental)

 Compare multiple genomes using k-mer analysis: